[amazon_auto_links id="280537"]

 The major source of noise pollution is industrial facilities and workplaces.
 According to the World Health Organisation (WHO), any noise above 60 decibels is considered noise pollution.
 Anything above 75 decibels is harmful.
 Anything above 120 decibels is painful.

 Ideally, industries should only have 50 decibels of noise for routine work.
-But on an average industries produce 70 decibels of noise daily.
+But on average, industries produce 70 decibels of noise daily.
 You’ll find most of the factories and manufacturing industries produce 90-120 decibels of noise.
 It is very clear how urbanisation has become a source of noise pollution.

 7. How to Stop the Impact of Urbanisation